Square joy: trapped rainwater

 _ _ _ _ _ _ _ _

 That was easy.
-Let us shift the data into all four directions.
-We will need the aptly named |.!.f (shift) verb.
+Let us shift the data in all four directions.
+We’ll need the aptly named |.!.f (shift) verb.

 D =. ($ C) $ _